Cellular Frequency Basics

-A "channel" covers a range of frequencies - and the wider the range of frequencies covered, the faster data can be sent over the air on a given channel.
+A "channel" covers a range of frequencies - and the wider the range of frequencies covered by a given channel, the faster data can be sent on that channel over the air.

 This channel width literally defines the "bandwidth" of the channel.

-A cellular band may be exclusive to a single carrier, or it might be subdivided into "blocks" each controlled by different carriers.
+A cellular band may be exclusive to a single carrier, or more commonly it might be subdivided into "blocks" each controlled by different carriers.

 It sounds complicated, but it really is not.